dperkins3pi/SignLanguageTransformers/README.md

 To load in the data into dataloaders, run the script
 * train_loader, val_loader, test_loader, label_to_idx = get_data_loaders(VIDEO_DIR, SPLIT_DIR, batch_size=BATCH_SIZE)

-To use remove_extras to keep only the n most common glosses use the command line:
+To use remove_extras and keep only the n most common glosses use the command line:
 `python remove_extras.py <videosFilepath> <jointPath> <trainPath> <valPath> <testPath> [newName] [numGlosses]`

+# Training

+Training can be done on the HPC with the `train.py` script.
+If the system uses slurm, submit the job with `sbatch train.sh` (after defining the desired computational resources).

 # Project Setup & Quickstart (with `uv`)